Karim-Ashraf1/Task-Management-System/usecases/UC2.md

 ## Use Case Name: Create Task

-## Description
+### Description
-- This is for when a user wants to create a new task
+- The user can create a new task by providing details such as title, description, and due date.

 ### Actors:
 - Primary Actor: User

-### Stakeholders:
-- User: Needs a way to organize and track tasks.
+- Secondary Actor: Validation System

 ### Preconditions:
-- The user must be logged into the system.
+- User must be logged in.
-- User must have internet
+- The system must be operational.

 ### Main Flow:
-1. The user clicks "Create Task".
-2. The system displays a form for task creation.
-3. The user fills in the required fields: title, description, due date, and priority.
-4. The user clicks submit.
+1. User selects the option to create a new task.
+2. System prompts the user for task details (title, description, due date).
+3. User enters the task details and submits them.
-5. The system saves the task to the Local storage.
+4. System validates the task details with the Validation System.
-6. A success message is displayed to the user, and the task is added to the task list.
+5. Upon validation success, the task is created and saved to the system.

 ### Alternative Flow:
-1. The user clicks "Create Task".
-2. The system displays a form for task creation.
-3. The user fills in the required fields: title, description, due date,and priority.
-4. The user clicks submit.
-5. The user submits the form with one or more required fields missing.
+**Step 4: Validation Fails**
+1. The task details are missing required fields (e.g., title or description).
-6. The system displays an error message indicating the missing fields.
+2. The system displays an error message and prompts the user to fill out all required fields.
-7. The user corrects the input and resubmits the form.
+3. The user corrects the information and resubmits the task.

 ### Postconditions:
-1. A new task is successfully saved in the system.
+- A new task is created and added to the task list in the system.
-2. The task is visible in the user's task list.